 Once a month, our deacons lead us in preparing and serving dinner for the homeless at Central Iowa Shelter and Services in downtown Des Moines.
 Each month we serve up to 250 guests and rely on many volunteers to make this possible.
 If you are interested in volunteering or donating menu items, contact the Deacon moderator through the church office at 515-279-3658.

 El Salvador Mission

 Central Presbyterian actively supports the mission of the Des Moines Presbytery in the pueblo of Berlín, Usulutan, El Salvador, through a unique partnership called Our Sister Parish, which is now over 25 years old.
 Central regularly takes delegations to El Salvador to build relationships of solidarity and empower the people and cantons of Berlín.
 Through our gifts we help to support a PC(USA) mission co-worker, furnishings for the Pastoral House and to provide much-needed medical supplies for the community.
 Our congregation at Central is proud to serve exclusively Don Justo Coffee with Dignity, which comes from the area around Berlín, and ensures fair wages for coffee growers and workers and helps to promote sustainable agriculture and economic justice.
-A Central Presbyterian Church member is currently serving on the Compañeros: Companions in Christ mission coordinating team of the Presbytery of Des Moines.
+Read about a Central Presbyterian Church member Mike Bassett’s account of serving on Our Sister Parish mission coordinating team of the Presbytery of Des Moines.

 DMARC Food Pantry